 The quadcopter itself is for the most part unchanged from its predecessor, the Phantom 2 Vision.
-You'll find all the same convenience features like color-coded, self-tightening propellers for easy installation and replacement, and a slot-loading battery pack (no connectors to mess with here) that delivers up to 25 minutes of flight time.
-If you don't stop to charge up its batteries or read the manual, it can go from out of the box to up in the air in about 10 minutes.
+You'll find all the same convenience features like color-coded, self-tightening propellers for easy installation and replacement, and a slot-loading battery pack -- no connectors to mess with here -- that delivers up to 25 minutes of flight time (more on that "up to" part in a bit).

-The camera on the Vision+, though it looks different, also seems to be the same, at least in specs: an f2.8 lens paired with a 14-megapixel 1/2.3-inch CMOS sensor that can capture Adobe DNG raw or JPEG images and video at up to 1080p at 30fps.
-You can also control ISO, exposure compensation, and white balance, and choose from 140-, 120-, or 90-degree field of view.
+The camera on the Vision+, though it looks different, also seems to be the same, at least in specs: an f2.8 lens paired with a 14-megapixel 1/2.3-inch CMOS sensor that can capture Adobe DNG raw and JPEG images and video at up to 1080p at 30fps and 720p at 60fps.
+You can also control ISO, exposure compensation and white balance, and choose from a 140-, 120-, or 90-degree field of view.

 The biggest change is what is supporting the camera.
 With the original Vision, the camera was on an antivibration platform stabilized only on the tilt axis and the tilting range during flight (remotely controlled through the mobile Vision app) had a range of 60 degrees.
 The Vision+, however, has a three-axis gimbal similar to the one available for use with a GoPro camera on the Phantom 2.

-The gimbal actively stabilizes the camera in roll, pitch, and yaw directions keeping the video looking smooth even with sudden movements.
-Plus, the camera can now do a 90-degree tilt letting you shoot straight down, straight ahead and anywhere in between.
+The gimbal actively stabilizes the camera in roll, pitch and yaw directions keeping the video looking smooth even with sudden movements.
+Plus, the camera can do a 90-degree tilt, letting you shoot straight down, straight ahead and anywhere in between.